letoram/arcan/src/a12/net/HACKING.md

 1. control (128b fixed size)
 2. event, tied to the format of arcan\_shmif\_evpack()
-3. vstream-data
+3. video-stream data chunk
-4. astream-data
+4. audio-stream data chunk
-5. bstream-data
+5. binary-stream data chunk

 Starting with the control commands, these affect connection status, but is also used for defining new video/audio and binary streams.